 The Ultimate Prawn Cocktail

-- Mix the prawns into the Marie Rose sauce so that all the prawns are coated.150 g cooked and peeled prawns, 100 ml Marie Rose sauce
+- Mix 150 g King prawns into 100 ml Marie Rose sauce so that all the prawns are coated.

 - Add the prawns on top of the lettuce.
-Sprinkle with a pinch of paprika.1 pinch paprika
+Sprinkle with 1 pinch Paprika.

 - If you are going to use store bought Marie Rose sauce, then use the best quality one you can, as you really will taste the difference.
 Make sure you add the lemon, as it will freshen the sauce up a little.